-Certification bodies shall not issue certificates under the SFI 2022 Forest Management Standard, the SFI 2022 Fiber Sourcing Standard, the SFI 2022 Chain-of-Custody Standard and/or the SFI 2022 Certified Sourcing Standard, based on a surveillance audit until such time as the certified organization has completed the implementation of its transition plan.
+Certification bodies shall not issue certificates under the SFI 2022 Forest Management Standard, the SFI 2022 Fiber Sourcing Standard, the SFI 2022 Certified Sourcing Standard, based on a surveillance audit until such time as the certified organization has completed the implementation of its transition plan.
 For a SFI 2022 certificate to be issued, a full system audit must be conducted.